-Orange County Housing and Community Development Division is a Public Housing Agency in Orlando, Florida that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Orange County Housing and Community Development Division is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Orange County Housing and Community Development Division serves Orange County.